Dan Le Batard

 Le Batard hosted a daily radio show with Jon Weiner that originated on WAXY in Miami and was carried nationally on ESPN Radio until early 2021.
-At ESPN, he also hosted Highly Questionable, which aired daily and was originally titled Dan Le Batard is Highly Questionable; Le Batard co-hosted the program with his father Gonzalo and revolving co-hosts.
+At ESPN, he also co-hosted the televised sports commentary show Highly Questionable with his father and revolving co-hosts.
 Additionally, he was a frequent contributor to several ESPN programs, serving as a regular replacement host for Pardon the Interruption.
+Following his departure from ESPN, Le Batard founded the podcast network Meadowlark Media with former ESPN president John Skipper.

 Personal life

 Le Batard was born to Cuban exile parents, Gonzalo and Lourdes, who moved the family to Central Islip, New York, before settling in Miramar, Florida.
-Dan's brother is Miami-based artist David Le Batard, professionally known as LEBO.
 Le Batard is also fluent in Spanish, which he learned at home from his parents.
-During the 2016 exhibition Major League Baseball game in Cuba, Le Batard talked on his radio show about how his family had risked everything to come to the U.S. On September 13, 2018, Miami Herald reporter and Le Batard's longtime friend Greg "Scoops" Cote published an article announcing that Dan had become engaged to his girlfriend of two years, Valerie Scheide.
+During the 2016 exhibition Major League Baseball game in Cuba, Le Batard talked on his radio show about how his family had risked everything to come to the U.S.

+On September 13, 2018, Miami Herald reporter and Le Batard's longtime friend Greg "Scoops" Cote published an article announcing that Dan had become engaged to his girlfriend of two years, Valerie Scheide.
 The article was published without the couple's consent, which caused great embarrassment for Le Batard as he was on the air at the time the news broke.
 Le Batard and Scheide were wed in November 2019 at a ceremony in Miami.

+Dan's brother was Miami-based artist David Le Batard, professionally known as LEBO.
+On the August 2, 2023, show, Dan revealed to his audience that David had died after a battle with cancer.

 Career

 Miami Herald

-Le Batard began work at the Miami Herald in 1990 and is a columnist for its sports section.
+Le Batard began work at the Miami Herald in 1990 and was a columnist for its sports section.
 His work for The Herald includes investigations of the football team of his alma mater, the University of Miami.